phydrus/phydrus/README.md

 ## Citing Phydrus
 If you use phydrus for one of your projects, we ask that you cite the code as follows:
 *Collenteur, R.A., Brunetti, G., and M. Vremec (2019) Phydrus: Python implementation of the HYDRUS-1D unsaturated zone model.
 Version X.X.X*

-## 17 March 2026 Revisions
-In gain dual permeability functionality, the selector input code was altered to include qTop, and van Genuchten parameters were split onto two lines.
-Read_tlevel_out() was modified to recognize dual permeability headings.
-Root growth methods 0 and 1 were also functionalized: for root method 1, the selector.in code was modified to include root depth for each day; for root method 0, a column for 'RootDepth' was added to the atmosph.in code, and tTop, tBot, Ampl, cTop, and cBot were removed.
-Finally, read.py, profile.py, and plot.py were edited to avoid FutureWarnings and type incompatibilities.